ataaki/french-multi-arr-custom-formats/README.md

 ### Profile Qualities

-Qualities are divided in two groups:
+Qualities are divided in groups:
   - 4K-HD
+  - 4K-HD No Remux
+  - HD
+  - HD No Remux
   - SD

 Grouping high qualities together allows us to use custom formats score only for the upgrades.